 • MLOA Reinstatement Request Form for your respective school of program

-• Provider Documentation of Fitness to Return in pdf format from each provider that you worked with while on MLOA
+• Provider Documentation of Readiness to Return from each provider that you worked with while on MLOA

 • Provider documentation must be in English and/or on letterhead and translated by a licensed professional translation service

-• HIPAA compliant Release of Information (in PDF format) from each provider that you have worked with while on MLOA
+• Release of Information form (in PDF format) from each provider that you have worked with while on MLOA

 Eating disorders